Classic Car Brake Fluid

 With glycol-based fluid, you can't stop moisture, but you can slow it down.
 To combat the hygroscopic nature of glycol based brake fluids, brake fluid manufacturers add chemicals to the glycol base compounds.
 Castrol markets their Castrol GT LMA which stands for 'low moisture absorption'.
 Lockheed Super DOT 4 has similar low moisture absorption properties.

-When you check your brake fluid, do it quickly.
-Check the gasket in the reservoir cap.
+When you check your brake fluid, check the gasket in the reservoir cap.
 Many modern reservoirs use a flexible rubber gasket that covers the entire opening.
 This reduces the amount of moisture that can get to the fluid through the vented cap.
 Also, buy smaller containers that can be used quicker.
 Don't use containers that were left open.

 Silicone Brake Fluid (DOT 5)

-Although thousands of classic car owners swear by silicone brake fluid, many established restoration shops report mixed results.
-Here are some facts.
+Although thousands of classic car owners swear by it, many established restoration shops report mixed results.

 Silicone fluid is non-hygroscopic.
-That is, it does not absorb water out of the air (although moisture can still be present in the form of droplets).
+What that means is, it does not absorb water out of the air (although moisture can still be present in the form of droplets).

 Whereas DOT 3 and DOT 4 fluids should be replaced every two or three years, DOT 5 silicone fluid is good for three to five years.
 Silicone fluid is also non-toxic and non-caustic.